 The Faculty has reserved two spots for academically qualified applicants with a physical disability.
 Applicants or their guidance counsellors are invited to contact the Faculty’s Registrar’s Office at firstname.lastname@example.org with requests for special consideration.
-Students must also complete the University of Toronto’s Special Consideration form, available on the Join.utoronto.ca admission portal.
+Students must also complete the University of Toronto’s Special Consideration form, available on the Join U of T applicant website

 Special/visiting students are individuals living in North America who wish to take courses offered by the program, for interest or for transfer credit.
 Students in this category must meet the admission criteria for the program.
 Applicants not previously admitted to the Faculty must submit an application and a $90 fee directly to the Faculty.
 Official transcripts from all institutions attended are required.
 Students from other universities should also include a letter of permission from their home institution.
 Graduates of the program may be re-admitted for further undergraduate study within the first twelve months of graduation, upon presentation of a letter to the Admissions Committee outlining their reasons for wishing to return.
 After the initial twelve months of graduation, the re-registration fee is $25.
 Application dates are June 30 for fall admission, November 30 for winter admission and April 1 for summer admission.
 Application must be made for each re-registration period.
 Apply early, as places are limited.
 Note that not all applicants are granted this privilege.

+Students who are unable to begin their degree studies in the Fall may request a one-year deferral of their offer of admission.
+Deferrals are not guaranteed and will be reviewed on a case-by-case basis.
 Ontario high school graduates, admitted in their final year of high school, with final averages higher than 85% including all pre-requisite courses will be considered for deferred admission.
-Students who wish to do so, may request a one-year deferral of their offer of admission.
 If granted, the deferral of admission will include a deferral of any entrance scholarship(s) awarded and the residence guarantee if applicable.
 Applicants who plan to attend another post-secondary institution will not be permitted to defer their admission.
-Students are advised to email their request for a deferral to email@example.com by June 30.
+The Deferral Request Form is available via the Join U of T applicant website in July.
 Decisions will be finalized when official final transcripts are received.